ashuchauhan2/coursemix/README.md

 - The open-source community for providing excellent tools and libraries
 - Brock University <3
 - All contributors who have helped improve CourseMix

----

-Built with ❤️ by the CourseMix Team